David Darg: Humanitarian Work

-Darg spent over a decade as a humanitarian first responder and frontline contributor for Reuters, the BBC and CNN, covering some of the world's largest natural disasters and wars.
+Darg spent over a decade as a humanitarian first responder and frontline contributor for Reuters, the BBC and CNN, covering natural disasters and wars.
+He lived in China for 1 year following the 2008 Sichuan quake and lived in a Haiti for 2.5 years after the 2010 earthquake.
 He has traveled to over 100 countries with experience in cross sector humanitarian development and relief work alongside his position as Vice-president for International Response at Operation Blessing International.